bhutadaneha92/DE---Local-to-cloud-pipeline/README.md

 ## Shortcut to the Good Stuff

 Feeling adventurous?
 Nah?
 That’s cool!
 Skip the drama, the details, and the 5-cups-of-coffee-debugging phase.
-Just grab files 7, 8, and 9 like you're reaching for the last slice of pizza.
+Just grab files 7, 8, 9 and gans_cloud.sql like you're reaching for the last slice of pizza.
 They’ve got everything you need to run a local pipeline and cloud functions without breaking a sweat (or your keyboard).

 Why waste brain cells reinventing the wheel when these files are basically the Swiss Army knife of your project?
 You're welcome. 🚀